ZeroMeltdown/ISX-2250-Africa-Delete/README.md

   installed at the egr mixing joint of the intake as well to prevent lag or leakage of boost pressure.

++ If engine is equipped with a factory intake air shut-off device, the center portion of the valve must be removed.
+Some 2250 engines had this but not all.

 + All exhaust components must be removed or modified and made 100% hollow.
 This includes the SCR component as it will clog up over time.

 	NOTE: No component should be left partially intact so that it can absorb or reflect exhaust gas heat.
 Shortened engine and turbocharger life will result.

++ It is recommended to replace the crank case filter with cummins part
+  #3691476 Maintenance free filter to reduce crank case pressure and
+  back-pressure on the turbocharger oil return line.

 + Altering egr and exhaust components directly effects turbocharger